 Microsoft Corporation (or based on where you live, one of its affiliates) licenses this supplement to you.
 Refer to your license terms for Microsoft Visual Studio 2017 software (the “software”) as those terms apply to your use of this supplement.
 You may use a copy of this supplement with each validly licensed copy of the software.
 You may not use the supplement if you do not have a license for the software.

+EULA ID: VS2017_SUPPLEMENT_RTW_ENU